browserengineering/book/blog/outlines.md

 local results = proc:read("*all")
 ```

-I'm not Lua expert but I think the colon means calling a function as a
+I'm not a Lua expert, but I think the colon means calling a function as a
-method while the dot means calling it like a namespaced member.
+method, while the dot means calling it like a namespaced member.
 The
 `*all` argument to `read` is a special argument that tells `read` to
 read the whole contents of the file descriptor.